spencerbaynton/ecs/readme.md

 ### Entity:add

 Adds a component and its data to the Entity.
+Returns the data from the added component.

 ```lua
 Entity:add(component, data)